ehouse/kackle/readme.md

 dependencies.
 Kackle only requires libraries anyone is going to have laying around their Linux/\*BSD system.

-**Warning** I've only ever tested this on my laptop.
-Your millage may vary.

 ### Downloading
 Head over to the github releases page [here](https://github.com/ehouse/kackle/releases) to pickup the most recent